verana-labs/verifiable-trust-vpr-spec/spec.md

 *This section is non-normative.*

-To get issued a verifiable credential from a given schema, it is usually not needed to have an [[ref: account]], because the finality of the operation is the delivery of a credential, not the creation of a permission in the [[ref: DTR]].
+To get issued a verifiable credential from a given schema, it is usually not needed to have an [[ref: account]], because the finality of the operation is the delivery of a credential, not the creation of a permission in the [[ref: VPR]].
 However, if the issuer would like to charge the holder for issuing the credential to it, an account is needed.

 #### Examples